godd0t/notcli/README.md

-# notcli - An Interactive TUI Application
+# NotCLI - An Interactive TUI Application

 `notcli` is a Textual User Interface (TUI) application designed to streamline your command line tasks with easy-to-use shortcuts.
 The application leverages the power of Python's `argparse` and `rich` libraries to provide an intuitive interface, and the `textual` library for an interactive user experience.